 B.

-Single-family detached dwellings under neighborhood lotting:
+Single-family detached dwellings under neighborhood lotting (not including dwellings on estate lots):

 (1)

-Minimum developable lot area (for maximum tract density calculations, § 170-41B of this chapter): one acre.
+Minimum developable lot area (used in maximum tract density calculations, § 170-41): one acre (43,560 square feet).

 (2)